On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

-\end{definition} In our study, we will keep $W$ fixed and assume the MLP has already acquired pre-trained \emph{atomic skills} for one-step transitions: given a state $y$ and a transition $g$, it implements the map $y\mapsto g(y)$.
-Our focus is therefore on how the attention module supports long-horizon composition once the model already possesses the one-step atomic skill, which has been actively studied in recent RLVR exploration~\citep{yuan2025f,Park2025HowDR}.
+In the present work, we keep $W$ fixed and assume that the MLP has already acquired pre-trained \emph{atomic skills} for one-step transitions.
+Specifically, given a state $y$ and a transition symbol $g$ appearing in the form $\frac{1}{2}(g + y)$, the MLP implements the map $y \mapsto g(y)$.
+The structural details of the MLP and the existence of such an implementation are deferred to \Cref{sec-atom}.
+Accordingly, our focus is on how the attention module enables long-horizon composition once the model already possesses this one-step atomic skill.
+This perspective aligns with recent RLVR studies that investigate compositional reasoning beyond single-step transitions~\citep{yuan2025f,Park2025HowDR}.

 \paragraph{Induced next-state distribution.} Given the transformer's output \(\mathsf{TF}_\theta(Z_{a,k},Z_p^L)\), we define the induced next-state distribution (policy) by softmax normalization: